Skanska in the US

 Skanska provided construction management services for 1,000,000-SF of infrastructure improvements and 150,000-SF of Tier III+ raised floor computer space at the corporate campus.
 During our tenure at the campus, Skanska has completed over 32 projects, totaling $44 million in construction costs.
 The scope of work encompasses a wide range of projects, from simple mechanical and electrical improvements to new generator buildings and major facility expansions in a live data center environment.
 By leveraging engineering and construction expertise Skanska was able to integrate the owner, design, and construction teams to improve performance, reduce costs and deliver the project ahead of the client’s schedule.

 The expansion of the Southbury data center is one of the most complex projects Skanska has undertaken at the corporate campus.
 IBM required that construction work be performed in an operational 24 hours per day, seven, days per week, live facility.
-Therefore, the building and electrical equipment could not be shut down or interrupted, IBM could not tolerate any impact to their existing operation.
+The building and electrical equipment could not be shut down or interrupted, as IBM could not tolerate any impact to their existing operation.
 To mitigate system failure, Skanska proposed to transfer over critical data center medium voltage load while the facility was in operation.
 This was successfully executed using IBM Risk Windows protocols.
 Notably, Skanska completed this project four months ahead of schedule to enable IBM to meet rapidly escalating customer load demand.

 The Southbury expansion project consisted of three phases.
 Phase I included the upgrade and installation of two new 2000kVA redundant (N+1) UPS computer substations, two 13.8kV three-phase step-down transformers (28,000 lbs. each), 960 lead-calcium battery jars (1920 cells) and the fabrication and installation of 1,400-LF of bus duct.